-Confirmatory factor analysis – we compared the fit indices for the three models evaluated by Forsberg, Halldin and Wennberg (2003): 1-factor solution; 3-factors orthogonal, and 3-factors correlated.
-Additionally, we included the 2 factor model proposed in the exploratory factor analysis.
+Confirmatory factor analysis – we compared the fit indices for the three models as evaluated by Forsberg, Halldin and Wennberg (2003): 1-factor solution considering all items; 3-factors orthogonal, and 3-factors correlated considering for the two last models the original theoretical factor organization as described in the instruments section.
+Additionally, we included the 2-factor model proposed in our exploratory factor analysis.
 The fit indices used for comparisions were the Comparative Fit Index (CFI) where values greater than .90 indicated good fit.
-Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) were also used, where lower values indicate better model.
-To check the adjustment of the model, we inspected the residuals using the root mean square error of approximation (RMSEA) considering as a good model those with values lower than .08 (Brown, 2006).
-Analysis were performed using the R package lavaan (Rosseel, 2012).
+Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) were also used, with lower values indicating a better model.
+To check the adjustment of the model, we inspected the RMSEA considering as a good model those with values lower than .08 (Brown, 2006).
+Confirmatory fator analysis were performed using the R package “lavaan” (Rosseel, 2012).
 Modification indices were used to improve the final model fit.
-The script of analysis and the data are available in this link: https://github.com/henriquepgomide/rcq-ptbr.

 Results